-Petition ner's full legal name: Full legal name of intended spouse: Petitioner's present age: Age of intended spouse: Petition ner's present status in the church: Date p etitioner made intentions known to you: Date of civil marriage: Was th e petitioner previously married in the Church?
-Number of this marriage: Date of f planned marriage ceremony: I have placed a certified copy of all divorce decrees in parish file, and only first and certified signature pages are attached.
+Petitioner's full legal name: Full legal name of intended spouse: Petitioner's present age: Age of intended spouse: Petitioner's present status in the church: Date petitioner made intentions known to you: Date of civil marriage: Was the petitioner previously married in the Church?
+Number of this marriage: Date of planned marriage ceremony: I have placed a certified copy of all divorce decrees in parish file, and only first and certified signature pages are attact.
 At least one year has elapsed between the date of the final decree of divorce and the date of this petition.
 All obligations to former spouse(s) and children have been satisfied.
 Petitioner continues to meet any obligations that still exist, and both parties of this marriage are willing to do so.
 Both parties freely and knowingly consent to this marriage without fraud, coercion, mistake of partners identity or mental reservation.
 Both parties have signed the Declaration of Intention in your presence.
 I have discussed the Sacrament of Reconciliation with the petitioner.
 All other canonical and civil requirements have been met.
 Both parties have been instructed in the Church's teaching on marriage.
-Both parties understand that this petition will be presented to the Standing Committee, which may elect to interview them before making their recommendation to the Bishop.
-On the back of this form, please explain any condition not checked above, or any other problems pertinent to considering this petition.
-2. A Attach to this form a narrative description of the circumstances which led to each divorce, and what prospect the new marriage has of dealing with such problems.
-Attach to this form letters from both parties supporting their understanding of and desire to form a Christian marriage, and relating the circumstances of their previous marriages.
-Check A, B, or C. As a summation of your opinion would you B) gladly officiate at this proposed blessing. officiate without feeling either way. not care to officiate at this proposed blessing (1.17.4) Priest S Submitting Petition:Signature Date: D 11 Minim Thomas etitioner's full legal name: ull legal name of spouse: etitioner's present age: Age of Spouse: etitioner's present status in the church: Date petitioner made intentions known to you: Date of civil marriage: Date of planned blessing:Was the petitioner previously married in the Church?
-Tumber of this marriage: I have placed a certified copy of all divorce decrees in parish file, and only first and certified signature pages are e attached.
-All obligations to former spouse(s) and children have been satisfied.
-Petitioner continues to meet any obligations that still exist, and both parties of this marriage are willing to do so ).
-Both parties freely and knowingly consent to this marriage without fraud, coercion, mistake of partners identity or mental reservation.
-Both parties have signed Declaration of Intention in your presence.
-All other canonical and civil requirements have been met.
-Both parties have been instructed in the Church's teaching on marriage.
-At least ONE YEAR has elapsed between the date of the civil marriage and the date of this request.
-On the back of this form, please explain any condition not checked above, or any other problems pertinent to considering the his petition.
-Check A, B, or C. As a summation of your opinion would you L)gladly officiate at this proposed blessing.
-Officiate without feeling either way.
-The proposed blessing (1.17.4) riest Submitting Petition:Signature Date: arish/Mission:Town:
+Both parties understand that this petition will be presented to the Standing Committee, which may elect to interview them before making their recommendation to the Bishop. hed.
+1. On the back of this form, please explain any condition not checked above, or any other problems pertinent to considering this petition.
+2. Attach to this form a narrative description of the circumstances which led to each divorce, and what prospect the new marriage has of dealing with such problems.
+3. Attach to this form letters from both parties supporting their understanding of and desire to form a Christian marriage, and relating the circumstances of their previous marriages.
+Check A, B, or C. As a summation of your opinion would you A)gladly officiate at this proposed blessing.
+B)officiate without feeling either way.
+C)not care to officiate at this proposed blessing (1.17.4) Priest Submitting Petition:Signature Date: Parish/Mission Town:

-APPENDIX G: PETITION TO BLESS A MARRIAGE
+APPENDIX E: PETITION TO BLESS A MARRIAGE